Next of Kin: James B. and Cecilia E. Tiernay, Blyth, Ontario

 While in basic training Arthur was appointed Lance Corporal, a rank that was confirmed on November 22, 1916 after the battalion’s arrival at Dibgate Camp, near Shorncliffe, England.
-The 161st had shipped overseas aboard the S.S.
-Lapland and arrived on November 11, 1916.
-The following year, Arthur reverted to the rank of Private on August 29, 1917 while training at Witley Camp.
-In early March 1918 he was transferred to the 4th Reserve Battalion at Bramshott Camp, and subsequently to the 47th Battalion, which proceeded to France on March 28th.
+At his request, Arthur reverted to the rank of Private on August 29, 1917 while training at Witley Camp.
+In early March 1918 he was transferred to the 4th Reserve Battalion at Bramshott Camp, and subsequently to the 47th Battalion, who sailed for France on March 28th.
 After spending a couple of weeks at the Canadian Corps Reinforcement Camp, Arthur was transferred to the Canadian Machine Gun Corps.
-On June 7, 1918 he was transferred to the 1st Canadian Motor Machine Gun Brigade.
+On June 7, 1918 he was transferred again to the 1st Canadian Motor Machine Gun Brigade.

-Arthur was employed with the Bank of Hamilton and he and his family were of the Church of England faith.
 Arthur was one of thirty-five Bank of Hamilton employees who had enlisted to serve their county and who died in the line of duty.
-All those names are on a bronze plaque displayed at the former Bank of Montreal building in Hamilton.
+The names are inscribed on a bronze plaque displayed at the former Bank of Montreal building in Hamilton.